bgamari/ghc-users-guide/content/using-optimisation.rst

     ``-funbox-strict-fields`` to turn on unboxing by default but disable it for certain constructor fields using the ``NOUNPACK`` pragma (see :ref:`nounpack-pragma`).

+    Alternatively you can use :ghc-flag:`-funbox-small-strict-fields` to only unbox strict fields which are "small".

 .. ghc-flag:: -funfolding-creation-threshold=<n>